Stelusno/project-4/README.md

 ## Create a better one to many relation using MongoDB
 ## Create additional components to seperate functionality data for different models.
 ## Create functoinality to add up total amount and quantity in cart.
+## Inputting address and information into the deliveries.
+## Sorting item info based on nationality.

 ## Feel free to explore and enjoy the diverse culinary options available at The Melting Pot app!